mkchintha/MSCS_634_Lab_1/README.md

-# Weather Data Analysis Lab

 ## Author
 Murali Krishna Chintha

 ## Course
-MSCS 634 – Data Analysis and Visualization
+MSCS-634-M40 – Advanced Big Data and Data Mining

 ## Assignment
 Lab 1 – Data Visualization, Data Preprocessing, and Statistical Analysis Using Python in Jupyter Notebook

 ---

-## Overview
+## Purpose
 This lab demonstrates the application of data preprocessing, visualization, and statistical analysis techniques on a real-world weather dataset (`weatherAUS.csv`).
 The goal is to explore the data, clean it, visualize relationships, and derive meaningful insights using Python and Jupyter Notebook.

 ---